 Going to the doctor also creates a paper trail demonstrating your injuries were the direct result of the crash.
 It tells the other driver’s insurance that your injuries are serious and warrant immediate treatment.

 If you don’t have health insurance or you’re worried about how you’ll pay your medical bills, you should contact an experienced immigrant personal injury attorney.
 Your attorney can help you establish continued care so you can receive the treatment you need until you receive your settlement.

 If you were injured due to someone else’s negligence, your immigration status has no impact on your right to pursue justice for your injuries.
 In America, everyone is entitled to due process under the law and to pursue damages for injuries, lost wages, and property damage.

 If you were involved in a car crash and you’re worried about how your immigration status might impact your case, you should speak to an attorney.
-If you’d like to schedule a free case consultation with an experienced Orlando immigrant personal injury attorney from The Sekou Clarke Law Group, please don’t hesitate to send us an email or call (407) 269-8774.
+If you’d like to schedule a case consultation with an experienced Florida & New York immigrant personal injury attorney from The Sekou Clarke Law Group, please don’t hesitate to send us an email or call (407) 269-8774.